Purpose now email book

 The Forum Platform for Corporations

-Bettermode (formerly Tribe) is another white-label community platform aimed at corporations that want to add a community space to their existing website (a customer community).
-Essentially, it’s a forum function that gives you a place to create discussions, post content, and give value to your customers on a mobile app.
+Bettermode (formerly Tribe) is another white-label community platform for adding community spaces on brand websites.
+Its forum tool gives brands a place to create discussions, post content, and reach customers on a mobile app.
+The content options are flexible, you can add blogs, Q&As, and videos.

 Tribe- screenshot

-On Bettermode, customers can connect with each other by asking questions, participating in polls, and posting images and videos.
+On Bettermode, customers can connect by asking questions, participating in polls, and posting images and videos.
 And these members can create profiles and you can assign member roles.

 You won’t get access to standard community features like connecting members by location or common interests, and more.
-There’s no way to create and host online courses or live events, which minimizes both the potential impact you can have on your members and your ability to deliver transformation around your community’s shared goals.
+There’s no way to create and host online courses or live events, which limits how you can connect members.

 Bettermode Features